terrorizer1980/litmus/Converting-modules-to-use-Litmus.md

-The following example walks you through converting a module to use Litmus for acceptance testing.
+The following example walks you through converting a module to use Litmus testing.

 ### Before you begin